admin3514/aws-notes/README.md

 *2. IAM Groups* - A collection of IAM users that share the same permissions. <br>
 Easier to manage multiple users at once.

-*3. IAM Roles* - Temporary access credentials assigned to AWS services or users. <br>
+*3. IAM Roles* - Roles are for AWS services, Where we can assign permission of some AWS service to other Service. <br>
-Used by EC2 instances, Lambda functions, or cross-account access.
+Example – Giving S3 permission to EC2 to access S3 Bucket Contents.

 *4. IAM Policies* - JSON documents that define permissions. <br>
 **Two types:** <br>